The sharp square function estimate with matrix weight: Introduction

 The above estimate only features an extra logarithmic term as compared to the sharp, linear estimate in the scalar case {\cite{HTV}}.
 Despite the advance on the matrix weighted Carleson lemma in {\cite{CNT}}, a natural tool for square function estimates in the scalar setting, the logarithmic term could not be removed.
 One of the many difficulties arising, stem from the non--commutativity and it seems that most convex functions are not matrix convex.
 In this paper, we remove the logarithmic term by other means and give the first sharp estimate of a singular operator in the matrix weighted setting:

 This estimate is known to be optimal among all upper bounds of the form $\phi([W]_{A_2})$ even in the scalar setting.
+The scalar example for sharpness directly implies matrix examples of all dimensions by considering weights of the form $w\otimes I_d$, where $I_d$ is the identity matrix in dimension $d$.
 Allowing for a more general dependence on the weight $W$, we even show that

 using the matrix $A_{\infty}$ characteristic.
 This coincides with the mixed $A_2$--$A_\infty$ bound in the scalar case obtained in \cite{LL}.